mrlyo/finance-starter/README.md

 ## my little project for tech research

 ### **Important!**
-Make sure, that you have **MongoDB** installed on the computer you use during dev.
+Make sure, that you have **MongoDB** installed on the computer you are using during dev.

-After starting the Application, you can reach the app under <localhost:8080>.
+After starting the Application, you can reach the app under [localhost:8080](localhost:8080).